yysyp/okay-examples/springboot-jpa-demo/README.md

 ---
 #### Run with docker:
-- Git bash here
+- Make sure you mvn rebuild the latest jar!!!
+- Please set NEXUS_USER & NEXUS_PASS if you'd like to connect to NEXUS.
-- cd deployment-scripts/docker/
+- Go to folder: deployment-scripts/docker/ and open "Git bash here".
 - ./runWithDocker.sh
-- input Nexus password if any
+- Input Nexus password if any
--
+- Command to stop instance: docker stop xxxxx

 ---
+#### Visit Application:
 URLs:
 - http://localhost:10001/api-docs
 - http://localhost:10001/swagger-ui/index.html